mleo2857/pillar-pencil-kata/README.md

 # pillar-pencil-kata

 This is my solution to the Pencil Durability kata

+Instructions for this kata can be found here: https://github.com/PillarTechnology/kata-pencil-durability

 I wrote this using Ruby and the tests were run using the ruby minitest unit testing framework.